CellProfiling/cam_acq/README.rst

 Install
 -------
 - Install the camacq package.
-3.6 and 3.7 are supported.
+Python version 3.6 and 3.7 are supported.

 ::